 If taxes are paid on a forced assessment and an appeal of the forced assessment has not previously been filed with the State Board of Equalization

-, then the tax is subject to 1.5% interest and penalty as of delinquency date.
+, then the tax is subject to 1.5% interest as of delinquency date.

 If the forced assessment was under appeal and the undisputed portion of the tax (based on the value claimed on the appeal form) was paid before the delinquency date and there is a remaining balance after the Board decision, then interest will be added to the total unpaid balance.